Kigen29/victoria-aquaculture-commerce-hub/README.md

 ## 📄 License

-This project is proprietary software for Lake Victoria Aquaculture.
+This project is proprietary software for Lake Victoria Aquaculture Limited.

 ---